'Tea Party Liberal' Promises To Bring A Blue Wave To West Virginia

 "Guess what?" he asks rhetorically, "I supported Trump.
 I did!"

 Ojeda says Trump was talking about putting coal miners back to work and he had never heard a politician with such power pay attention to their concerns.
-Southern West Virginia is considered coal country, and although many of the mines employ a fraction of the people they once did, the industry still has an outsized impact on the economy and the lore of the region.
+Southern West Virginia is considered coal country.
+Although many of the mines employ a fraction of the people they once did, the industry still has an outsized impact on the economy and the lore of the region.

 Ojeda says the Trump presidency has turned out to be a disappointment and he would not vote for him again today.
 But even though he calls the current administration a "train wreck," he insists he doesn't want the president to fail.